dominodatalab/domino-code-assist-docs/docs/install.md

 ## LCA Default Configuration {#make-lca-default-configuration}

+If you restart your workspace, then you will need to repeat the installation steps.
+To enable LCA more permanently you can add it to the default configuration.

 There are 2 ways to make LCA a default configuration:

  * [Enable in a Domino Project](#enable-lca-domino-project), or